insurance dispute arbitration in Saint Patrick, Missouri 63466

 In the quiet rural community of Saint Patrick, Missouri 63466, an insurance dispute simmered for months, culminating in a tense arbitration hearing in late 2023.
 At the heart of the conflict was a modest farmstead owned by Elizabeth "Liz" Harmon, whose decades-old barn and farmhouse had been devastated by severe flooding in May 2023.

 What began as informal negotiations soon escalated.
-Liz refused the offer, asserting the insurer was undervaluing the claim and neglecting critical clauses related to “replacement cost” coverage.
+Liz refused the offer, asserting the insurer was undervaluing the claim and neglecting critical clauses related to replacement cost” coverage.
 Maple Crest countered, pointing to a policy rider that limited payouts if mold remediation costs were included, even if indirectly related to flood damage.

 By September 2023, both parties agreed to binding arbitration to avoid costly litigation.
 The arbitration hearing took place in downtown Saint Patrick, before retired judge Harriet Collins, known for her fair but firm approach.

-On the morning of November 15, Liz, accompanied by her attorney Michael Gonzalez and an expert adjuster, presented a meticulously documented case.
+On the morning of November 15, Liz, accompanied by her attorney the claimant and an expert adjuster, presented a meticulously documented case.
 She recounted the timeline: how rising waters on May 10 overwhelmed drainage systems, ruined the barn’s wooden beams, soaked electrical wiring, and contaminated nearly 12,000 pounds of stored grain — a loss she valued at $38,000.
 Liz also emphasized that the insurer’s depreciation calculations failed to reflect recent upgrades she had made just months before the flood.

 Maple Crest’s counsel contested this narrative, introducing their own forensic engineers’ reports that questioned the extent of damage to electrical systems and suggested some mold issues stemmed from prior neglect, not the flood itself.